Battling hormonal breakouts throughout your menstrual cycle

 Those diagnosed with PCOS often struggle with chronic acne that even the most rigorous skin care routine can’t control – in these cases, the best path forward may be to seek help from a dermatologist to find the right acne treatment.

 Hormonal acne can also impact those who undergo hormone replacement therapy (HRT) to encourage their body to develop in a way that aligns with their gender identity.
 Testosterone injections or topicals may cause oil production in the skin to increase dramatically, leading to breakouts.7 In addition, it’s not uncommon to see breakouts around the vulva and mons pubis, often in the form of ingrown hairs.

-How to get rid of period acne
+How to get rid of hormonal acne